blbadger/blbadger.github.io/solvable-periodicity.md

 \forall n \in \Bbb N, \; \exists p \in \{ primes \} : n^2 < p < (n+1)^2
 $$

 All are as yet unproved and yet seem true, at least they are true for all inputs observed thus far.
+Moreover, they may well turn out to be unprovable in arithmetic itself: like numerous number theoretic proofs that have been found in recent years for difficult problems, the proof may require use of analytic continuation or some other method based on limits, which is not strictly allowed for using only arithmetic.

+In particular, Wiles' proof for Fermat's last theorem, that is, there is no integer solution to $a^n + b^n = c^n$ if $n$ is greater than two and $a, b, c, n$ are all integers and $a, b, c$ are distinct.
+This proof makes use of algebraic geometry and the theory of elliptic curves in addition to more classical (arithmetical) number theory.
+This means that while Wiles' proof is a remarkable achievement indeed, it does not prove what is essentially an arithmetical statement using arithemtical alone..

 ### Computability and the axiom of choice in Banach-Tarski